wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    test_string = ' .hello, world!! data, science, is    amazing!!. hello.'

-   # tokenize into alphabetical tokens
+   # tokenize into a bag of alphabetical tokens
    alphabet_tok.tokenize(test_string)

    # tokenize into alphabetical tokens (with return_set set to True)